jxjj/exd-project-boilerplate/README.md

 ## Setup

-1. `git clone git@github.com:johnsojr/exd-project-boilerplate.git <yourprojectname>` to clone this boilerplate into a new folder.
+1. Create a new project folder: `mkdir <yourprojectname>`

 2. `cd <yourprojectname>`

+3. `git clone git@github.com:johnsojr/exd-project-boilerplate.git .` to clone this boilerplate into your current directory.

 3. Create a new repo to house your project on Github